pairwise-alignment/pa-bench/README.md

 - `runner`: Benchmarks a single job given as json on `stdin`.
 - `orchestrator`: Generates/downloads datasets, generates all jobs, and calls the runner for each job.

-## Running the benchmark

-1. Clone this repo and make sure you have Rust installed.
-2. Build all crates in this repo with `cargo build --release`.
-3. Run `cargo run --release` from the root.
-See the [usage](#usage) below for details.

 ## Adding an aligner

 The following files will need to be updated: